 Google places a cookie on your device.
 With this cookie, Google can collect information about how you use our website.
 This information is transmitted to a server in the US, where it is evaluated by Google and made available to us.
 The legal basis is Article 6 par.
-1 f GDPR, namely our legitimate interest in the evaluation and optimization of our internet site.
+1f GDPR, namely our legitimate interest in the evaluation and optimisation of our internet site.

 This website uses the services of MailChimp for sending newsletters and the analysis of advertising campaigns.
-Provider is Rocket Science Group LLC, 675 Ponce De Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA.
+The provider is Rocket Science Group LLC, 675 Ponce De Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA.

-MailChimp is a service with which, among other things, the dispatch of newsletters can be organized and analyzed.
+MailChimp is a service with which, among other things, the dispatch of newsletters can be organised and analysed.
 If you enter data for the purpose of newsletter subscription (e.g. e-mail address), it will be stored on MailChimp’s servers in the USA.
-MailChimp is certified according to the „EU-US Privacy Shield“.
-The „Privacy Shield“ is an agreement between the European Union (EU) and the USA which is intended to ensure compliance with European data protection standards in the USA.

-MailChimp allows us to analyze our advertising campaigns.
+MailChimp allows us to analyse our advertising campaigns.
 Among other things, it can be determined whether a message has been opened and which links have been clicked.
 We also collect technical information (e.g. time of retrieval, IP address, browser type and operating system).
 This information cannot be assigned to the respective recipient.
 It is used exclusively for statistical analysis of campaigns.
-The results of these analyses can be used to better adapt future campaigns to the interests of the recipients.
+The results of these analyses can be used to adapt future campaigns to the interests of the recipients better.